AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-0-0-sp3.md

 ## Translation

-- When an image initially managed as a language‑specific asset with a specific version (for example, under `/en/`) is moved out to a global folder with an updated version and baseline export is performed, the map continues to reference outdated language‑specific versions of that image, leading to a failed baseline export.
+- When an image initially managed as a language‑specific asset with a specific version (for example, under `/en/`) is moved out to a global folder with an updated version and baseline export is performed, the new baseline continues to reference outdated language‑specific versions of that image, leading to a failed baseline export.
 (GUIDES-39394)